inha-cnlab/.github/profile/README.md

 ## Computer Networks Lab, Inha Univ

-Welcome to Inha University Computer Network Lab's GitHub organization.
+Welcome to Inha University Computer Networks Lab's GitHub organization.

 We are currently researching cloud computing and IoT from various perspectives.